wildfly/quickstart/README.md

 ### Verify the Quickstarts Build with One Command
 -------------------------------------------------

 You can verify the quickstarts build using one command.
 However, quickstarts that have complex dependencies must be skipped.
-For example, the `resteasy-jaxrs-client` quickstart is a RESTEasy client that depends on the deployment of the _helloworld-rs_ quickstart.
+For example, the `resteasy-jaxrs-client` quickstart is a RESTEasy client that depends on the deployment of the `helloworld-rs` quickstart.
 As noted above, the root `pom.xml` file defines a `complex-dependencies` profile to exclude these quickstarts from the root build process.

 To build the quickstarts:

-1. Do not start the WildFly server.
+1. Do not start the ${product.name} server.
 2. Open a command prompt and navigate to the root directory of the quickstarts.
 3. Use this command to build the quickstarts that do not have complex dependencies:

             mvn clean install '-Pdefault,!complex-dependencies'

-_Note_: If you see a `java.lang.OutOfMemoryError: PermGen space` error when you run this command, increase the memory by typing the following command for your operating system, then try the above command again.

-        For Linux:   export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"
-        For Windows: SET MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"

 ### Undeploy the Deployed Quickstarts with One Command